New Form 26AS is the Faceless hand-holding of the Taxpayers

-January 2021: To give effect to the October amendment, the SEBI has now vide its notiﬁcation dated 8 January 2021, speciﬁed that the aforementioned conditions shall not apply to AIFs provided that each investor of the AIF (other than the manager, sponsor, employee/ director of the AIF/ investment manager) has:
+January 2021: To give elect to the October amendment, the SEBI has now vide its notification dated 8 january 2021, specified that the aforementioned conditions shall not apply to AIFs provided that each investor of the AIF (other than the manager, sponsor, employee/ director of the AIF/ investment manager) has:

 PROPOSED DIRECT TAX CHANGES

 • Tax rate for income up to INR 15 lakh for individuals and HUFs reduced if they do not avail of specified exemptions/ deductions

 • Residency rules for individual amended as under:

 – Indian citizens or PIOs on visits to India to be resident if the visit is 120 days or more (as against 182 days earlier)

 – Condition for Resident and Ordinary resident amended to residency in India for 4 out of 10 preceding previous years

 • Indian citizens not liable to tax in any country shall be deemed to be resident in India